 For the migrants worker’s community, the urgency to achieve Universal Health Coverage is even more pronounced because less migrants are able to access to quality healthcare and even fewer have health insurance.
-This reflects that good health always became an option for migrant workers.
+This reflects that good health always becomes an option for migrant workers.
 This is because migrants are primarily considered as sources of remittances rather than human beings but in reality, these remittance warriors are playing the most vital role in accelerating the economic growth but they are encountering various adversity and challenges in return.

-Evidently, in 2021, Bangladesh has received a total of 3,652 deceased migrant worker’s bodies and thethe causesmajor causes of the deaths were because of heart attack, stroke, road accidents and suicide.
-If migrant workers had access to healthcare in the receiving countries nations where they were working, being received, these causes and related health is issues might be prevented or managed on time rather than losing lives.
+Evidently, in 2021, Bangladesh has received a total of 3,652 deceased migrant worker’s bodies and major causes of the deaths were because of heart attack, stroke, road accidents and suicide.
+If migrant workers had access to healthcare in the receiving countries nations where they were working, being received, these causes and related health issues might be prevented or managed on time rather than losing lives.
 Undocumented migrant workers cannot access health care due to the fear of arrest, detention and deportation as they have to show legal work permit (passports) before getting any medical attention.

-While, In Pakistan, there has not been budget allocated for the health needs of Pakistani labour emigrants but funding has been set aside for health needs of registered Afghan refugees.
-Even worst, migrant workers are among the most vulnerable groups in terms of gaining access to health care, but HIV & AIDS policies in MW's sending nations in South Asia do not prioritise them as at risk critical populations which leads to a significant neglect of their health risks.
+While, in Pakistan, there has not been budget allocated for the health needs of Pakistani labour emigrants but funding has been set aside for health needs of registered Afghan refugees.
+Even worst, migrant workers are among the most vulnerable groups in terms of gaining access to health care, but HIV & AIDS policies in migrant worker's sending nations in South Asia do not prioritise them as at risk critical populations which leads to a significant neglect of their health risks.
 Because of this, achieving Universal Health Coverage is the only realistic solution to all the adversities faced by migrants in migration cycle at pre-departure, post-arrival and re-integration stages.

-What and Why Universal Healh Coverage (UHC)?
+What and Why Universal Health Coverage (UHC)?

-According to the World Health Organization (WHO), Universal Health Coverage (UHC) means that “All individuals and communities have access to the health services they need, when and where they need and, without suffering any financial hardship.
+According to the World Health Organization (WHO), Universal Health Coverage (UHC) means that "all individuals and communities have access to the health services they need, when and where they need and, without suffering any financial hardship".
 It includes the full spectrum of essential and quality health services from health promotion to prevention, treatment, rehabilitation and palliative care across the life course.
 Additionally, UHC is a holistic approach not only directed towards the provision of comprehensive health services but also their funding, management and administration.
 Hence, robust health financing structures are key to achieve UHC.